All babies cry, but some more than others. And while it’s normal to have a fussy baby, it can be emotionally hard on a new mother.

 The Birth to Five Helpline’s Fussy Baby program is a free service to Arizona parents during their baby’s first year, when there can be challenges or questions about babies that are hard to soothe or comfort.
 Early childhood experts are available by phone to listen, answer questions and provide support.

 The Birth to Five Helpline is available at 1-877-705-KIDS (5437).
 Professionals are on duty Monday through Friday from 8 am to 8 pm.
 You can also leave a voicemail, submit your question online, or text the Helpline 24 hours a day, seven days a week.

 If You Feel Depressed After Your Baby Is Born

 Many new moms feel teary, anxious or upset after the birth of their baby.
 These feelings usually last about two weeks and are not serious.
 But if you have strong feelings of anxiety or depression, or you have felt depressed in the past, get help right away.
 Postpartum depression is serious and can keep you from bonding with your baby.
-Talk to a doctor or contact the Arizona Pregnancy and Postpartum Warmline.
+Talk to a doctor or contact the Arizona Postpartum Support Helpline.